Love is everything.

 But how can loving be anything other than everything?

-When two mature souls come together, they engage in a mutual dance of deep knowingness that they are here to appreciate one another in the deepest possible way and through their love bring into being something precious for the entire world.
-Such sacred unions extend far beyond what the human eye may see; their bond creates a blessed aura that inspires everyone in their presence.
+When two mature souls come together, they engage in a mutual dance of deep exploration and knowingness that they are here to appreciate one another in the deepest possible way and through their love they bring into being something precious for the entire world.
+Such sacred unions extend far beyond what the human eye may see.
+Their bond creates a blessed aura that inspires everyone else in their presence – because they build love, contain love, emit love.

 Sacred lovers never marry on Earth, they are already married from long ago in the Heavens.

 Sacred relationships are written and they are married in the heavens.
-Their bond exists regardless of the physical realms; no matter if separated or not, the two souls are deeply bonded, both emotionally and spiritually.
-When you feel so connected to another person – it is an incredibly deep and powerful bond.
+Their bond exists regardless of the physical realms; no matter if separated or not, the two souls are deeply bonded, both emotionally and spiritually, through the streams of consciousness.
+When you feel so connected to another person, it is an incredibly deep and powerful bond.
 It is inseparable and truly life changing.
 It is insatiable.
 The desire is undeniable, and the union is inevitable.
 And it is also very painful if for various reasons you are separated.
-There is also a deep understanding of one another – you are both incredibly tuned-in and know what the other person needs; there is an almost telepathic connection between you and there is instant soul recognition upon first meeting.
+There is also a deep understanding of one another – you are both incredibly tuned-in and know what the other person needs; there is usually also a telepathic connection between you and there is instant soul recognition upon first meeting.
 It is a deep knowing.
 It is a deep merging on all levels.
+It is a remembering.

 Sacred relationships are both eros and agape.